Experts project autumn surge in coronavirus cases, with a peak after Election Day

 “My feeling is that there is a wave coming, and it’s not so much whether it’s coming but how big is it going to be,” said Eili Klein, an epidemiologist at Johns Hopkins University School of Medicine.

 The pandemic is already a dominant campaign issue, and even a spike in deaths might not apply much torque to the presidential race.
-But outbreaks in some states could bring pressure further down the ballot and conceivably affect turnout if there is so much community spread that voters feel unsafe going to the polls.
+But outbreaks in some states could bring pressure further down the ballot and conceivably affect turnout if there is so much community spread that voters who planned to cast ballots in person feel unsafe going to the polls.

 The warnings from researchers come at a moment when, despite a rise in cases in the Upper Midwest, national numbers have been trending downward at a slow pace for several weeks following the early-summer surges in the Sun Belt.